ldurback/NonCommutativeCalculusOfVariations/README.md

 The Stabilizing Strategies of a game theory have a final Utility Function (the Utility Function evaluated at the endgoal) which does not at all change when the strategy is infinitesimally perturbed.
 This ensures that approximations to the strategies exists.

 A Relativistic Game is one whose scores respect a form of relativity.
-In the case of Galilean relativity, we have a universal time parameter and we can say that the Utility Function (life-review score), which scores the dynamics between the initial and current state, must be in the form of an integral over time of an Immediate Score.
+In the case of Galilean relativity, we have a universal time parameter and we can say that the Utility Function (Review Score), which scores the dynamics between the initial and current state, must be in the form of an integral over time of an Immediate Score.
 Additionally, we can say that a game theory respects relativity when the Immediate Score is a constant when available no change in state is preferable.

 A Non-Commutative Game is one in which the variables that appear in the Utility Function do not necessarily commute.
 Since I am considering Galilean relativity, I will assume that time, t, is a real number, that change in time, dt, is a positive infinitesimal, and that the curvature of time, d^2t = 0.
 I will also assume that x and dx are elements of an algebra and have a commutation relation.
 I also assume that x is hermitian.